hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 - When doing Qualifiers, the formula or method used to determine seeding **must** be included on the tournament's forum post.
   - The most commonly used seeding methods and the mathematics behind them can be found on the [Common seeding methods](/wiki/Tournaments/Common_seeding_methods) wiki page.

-A third party **should** be able to get the same results without needing additional information.
+A third party **must** be able to get the same results without needing additional information.
 Manually filtering players or adjusting their seeds is strictly prohibited.

 #### Automated refereeing